 Similarly, bad sleeping habits are simply a symptom of mental health issues.
 If the body is under constant stress, the hormones may affect the circadian cycles, which control the sleep patterns.

 Another example includes schizophrenic individuals.
-Due to their paranoid symptoms and hallucinations, these individuals have double the risk of mortality from cardiovascular disorders.
-Consequently, these individuals are vulnerable to many respiratory diseases, as well.
+Because of their paranoid symptoms and hallucinations, these individuals have double the risk of mortality from cardiovascular disorders.
+These individuals are vulnerable to many respiratory diseases, as well.

 Social interactions play a vital role in the physical fitness of individuals.
 People that have mental health challenges are mostly isolated.
 They do not have any social gatherings or a support system to depend on.
 Loneliness and social resistance increase the risk of mortality by increasing physical fitness complications, such as higher blood pressure and compulsive eating, leading to obesity.